Sigma117/CSG_Shop_Base/README.md

 5. Sale Item: Id, date_start. date_end, discount%, category, item, brand
 6. Add_payment: Id, Card_number, date. amount, user, order

-more information on

-all Items it is devided by categories, in that case we have 4 different class each product is supplied by only one supplier
+All Items it is devided by categories, in that case we have 4 different class Each product is supplied by only one supplier

-Development and experimentation of a database fot the possibile online trade shop, using PostgresSQL
+A user can make several payments within the store and each individual payment is associated only with the user who made it.

+The shop does not directly manage the shipments of orders to customers but relies on various companies of shipment identified by VAT number, name, location, email and optional telephone number.

+More information on requaire [Project file](https://github.com/Sigma117/CSG_Shop_Base/blob/main/Negozio%20Elettronica%20FINALE%20V2.5.pdf)
+#### N.B.
+I'm sorry but at the moment the complete documentation is only available in Italian

+This Proeject includes alla the SQL queries

+# Usage

+This Databse was Designed and Tested for PostgresSQL 9.4